Day 193: Fifteen Years of Running

 Running was a great outlet during the awkward times early in the Pandemic.
 I felt strong and capable and took on new challenges with joy.
 Doing my first 20 miler was a revelation!

 2021 was no doubt the most exciting running year I have ever had.
 Overall, both marathon training programs and racing experiences were amazingly exciting and fulfilling.
 I never felt so physically in shape as a runner.
 Looking back, I wish I had been more in touch with myself after the second marathon.
-But given the intense highs of the experience, I’m not surprised I wasn’t.
+Given the intense highs of the experience, I’m not surprised I wasn’t.

 COMING BACK INTO BALANCE (2022-2023)